Robinlovelace/Creating-maps-in-R/intro-spatial.md

 ```

-"Melt” the data so that the columns become rows.
+"Melt" the data so that the columns become rows.

 ```r